Tenaris (NYSE:TS) Price Target Increased to $23.00 by Analysts at Morgan Stanley

-Tenaris (NYSE:TS) had its target price hoisted by Morgan Stanley from $19.00 to $23.00 in a research note issued to investors on Friday, Price Targets.com reports.
-The brokerage currently has an “overweight” rating on the industrial products company’s stock.
-Morgan Stanley’s price objective would suggest a potential upside of 9.79% from the company’s previous close.
+Tenaris (NYSE:TS) had its price objective lifted by Morgan Stanley from $19.00 to $23.00 in a research report released on Thursday morning, Benzinga reports.
+They currently have an overweight rating on the industrial products company’s stock.

-A number of other equities analysts also recently issued reports on TS.
-Stifel Nicolaus downgraded Tenaris from a “buy” rating to a “hold” rating and set a $16.00 price target on the stock. in a research report on Friday, November 20th.
-Piper Sandler raised Tenaris from a “neutral” rating to an “overweight” rating and upped their target price for the stock from $16.25 to $23.00 in a research note on Thursday.
-Bank of America raised shares of Tenaris from a “neutral” rating to a “buy” rating and lifted their price target for the company from $14.40 to $18.50 in a research note on Tuesday, November 24th.
-Cowen upped their price objective on shares of Tenaris from $22.00 to $27.00 and gave the stock an “outperform” rating in a research report on Friday.
-Finally, Zacks Investment Research lowered shares of Tenaris from a “buy” rating to a “hold” rating in a research report on Tuesday, January 5th.
-Three investment analysts have rated the stock with a sell rating, seven have given a hold rating and five have assigned a buy rating to the company’s stock.
-Tenaris presently has an average rating of “Hold” and a consensus price target of $16.97.
+A number of other equities research analysts also recently weighed in on TS.
+Zacks Investment Research downgraded Tenaris from a buy rating to a hold rating in a report on Tuesday, January 5th.
+Cowen raised their target price on Tenaris from $22.00 to $27.00 and gave the company an outperform rating in a report on Friday, February 26th.
+BNP Paribas raised Tenaris from an underperform rating to a neutral rating in a report on Tuesday.
+TheStreet raised Tenaris from a d+ rating to a c- rating in a report on Friday, February 26th.
+Finally, Barclays reissued an underweight rating on shares of Tenaris in a report on Monday, January 11th.
+Three analysts have rated the stock with a sell rating, nine have given a hold rating and five have given a buy rating to the company’s stock.
+Tenaris presently has a consensus rating of Hold and an average price target of $16.97.

 About Tenaris